- October 20, 2021

 - blood clots (rare in women under 35 who do not smoke)

 Combination pills work in two ways.
 First, they prevent your body from ovulating.
-This means that your ovaries will not release an egg each month.
+It means that your ovaries will not release an egg each month.
 Second, these pills cause your body to thicken your cervical mucus.
 This mucus is fluid around your cervix that helps sperm travel to your uterus so it can fertilize an egg.
 The thickened mucus helps prevent sperm from reaching the uterus.
 Progestin-only pills also work in different ways.
 The pills thicken your cervical mucus by thinning your endometrium.
-Your endometrium is the lining of your uterus where an egg implants after it is fertilized.
-If this lining is thinner, it is harder for an egg to implant in it, which will prevent a pregnancy from growing.
+Your endometrium is the lining of your uterus where an egg implants after fertilization.
+If this lining is thinner, it is harder for an egg to implant, preventing pregnancy from growing.
 In addition, progestin-only pills may prevent ovulation.

 What are the benefits of birth control pills?